cb22/macbook12-spi-driver/README.md

 Using it:
 ---------
 To get this driver to work on a 2016 12" MacBook, you'll need to boot the kernel with `intremap=nosid`.
-Also, you'll need to modify your DSDT as described by Leif Liddy at https://bugzilla.kernel.org/attachment.cgi?id=206671. (but don't worry about applying patches.
-Also see https://wiki.archlinux.org/index.php/DSDT for a quicker way to load custom DSDTs without recompiling)

 This should result in the intel-lpss driver attaching itself to the SPI controller, and exposing the `APP000D` device.